-Colloquium organizers should submit an abstract for the colloquium (of up to 300 words) and include an abstract (up to 300 words) for each paper.
+Colloquium organizers should submit an abstract for the colloquium (of up to 300 words) and include both an abstract (up to 300 words) and short summary (50 words) for each paper.
 Please indicate the schedule for participants, with time allocated for opening and closing remarks, presentations, discussion, and audience response.
 Organizers may choose to participate in the session as a presenter or discussant.

 Review criteria include promise of a novel and productive contribution to the field of discourse analysis; clarity and evidence of a well-organized, engaging presentation; and relevance to the GURT 2018 theme.
 For colloquia, criteria also include a clearly indicated schedule of activities, with an appropriate amount of time for discussion and audience participation.